quintans/picodi/README.md

 Overall the API is easier to work with.
 You only need to define **providers** and **wire** them.

-And finally this was fun to code :smile:
+And finally, this was fun to code :smile:

 ## Quick example